denniemok/admin360-reloaded/README.md

 ### Introduction

 Have you ever been in a situation where many players need help, but there are only one or two admins online?
-If so, you should know how difficult it is to keep track of who needs help and in what order they asked for it.
-Another problem Minecraft server owners often face is when hardworking players who get promoted to Admin start slacking off and not helping anymore.
-This plugin aims to solve both of these problems by re-consolidating player-staff interaction.
+It can be difficult to keep track of who needs help and in what order they asked for it.
+What if hardworking players who get promoted to admin start slacking off and not helping anymore?
+This plugin aims to solve both of these problems by introducing motivating incentives for your team and re-consolidating player-staff interaction.

-[First released](https://dev.bukkit.org/bukkit-plugins/admin360/) by Vidhu in 2013, Admin360 is a lightweight yet a very essential community relations tool for Minecraft server owners.
-The new version aims to bring this inactive plugin (since 2013) back to life together with several major improvements to its base.
-Not only does it feature bug fixes, revised performance, forward compatibility and customizable configuration, but this version also introduces many additional features and QoL changes.
+[First released](https://dev.bukkit.org/bukkit-plugins/admin360/) by Vidhu in 2013, Admin360 is a lightweight yet a very essential community relations tool for Minecraft communities of any size.
+The new version revives this inactive plugin with several new features, bug fixes and QoL changes to its 2013 base, resulting in better performance, forward compatibility and customizability.

 <hr>